Down payment funding alternatives

 Using a gift for your down payment

 One way to fund a down payment is by using a gift.
 For many loan programs, a gift may be used for a portion or all of the required down payment.
 Money given as a gift for a down payment must come from a family member.
 And sometimes an employer may also be acceptable.
 If this is an option open to you, please let me know.
 I can help you determine which loan programs accept gift funds for down payments and who may give the gift.
 I’ll also supply the gift letter that the person giving the gift is required to sign.
 The gift letter states that the funds are a gift and will not be paid back.
+The gift giver will also be required to give us a copy of their bank statement showing the gift being deducted from their account.

 Down payment assistance charities